MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/distribution.md

 In the _Fixed Version_ distribution mode, you download a specific version of the WebView2 Runtime and package it together with your WebView2 app in your app package.
 The WebView2 Runtime that you package with your app is used only by your WebView2 app, not by any other apps on the client's machine.

 Pros:
 *  You have more control over versioning of the WebView2 Runtime.
-You know which WebView2 APIs are available to your app because you control which version of the WebView2 Runtime is available to your app.
+You know which WebView2 APIs are available to your app, because you control which version of the WebView2 Runtime is available to your app.
 Your app doesn't need to test whether the latest APIs are present.

 Cons:
 *  You need to manage the WebView2 Runtime yourself.
 The WebView2 Runtime isn't automatically updated on clients, so to use the latest WebView2 APIs, you must periodically update your app together with the updated WebView2 Runtime.